El Nino and sluggish freight upend U.S. heating oil market: Kemp

 Despite weak demand, the supply of distillate fuel oil is increasing because U.S. refineries are processing crude oil at a seasonal record high to meet strong demand from motorists for gasoline.

-Strong gasoline margins are incentivizing refiners to produce as much as possible, making excess distillate as an unwanted co-product.
+Strong gasoline margins are incentivising refiners to produce as much as possible, making excess distillate as an unwanted co-product.

 U.S. refiners produced 5.5 million barrels per day of distillate in the four weeks leading up to Christmas, up from 5.25 million in the prior-year period, according to the U.S. Energy Information Administration.